Identifying whether it is safe to proceed with an electrolysis treatment is an essential part of the consultation.

 - Heart Conditions with GP permission

-- Hepatitis/Aids/HIV with GP permission – as may be immunosuppressed
+- Blood borne viruses with GP permission and check with insurance company if covered to treat as may be immunosuppressed

 - High Blood Pressure with GP permission.